rootbsd/type_listing/README.md

 # type_listing
-Python script to list and display Windows structure and enum
+Python script to list and display Windows structures and enums from WinDBG (extraction from the json)

 Exemple of usage: